 QUESTION: In that case, is it advisable to amend the Japanese claims when requesting examination to parallel the issued foreign claim?
 Or should the applicant wait until the Examiner has issued the first Office Action before amending the claims?

 It would normally be unnecessary to restrict the claims in a Japanese application to the scope of the issued foreign claims.
 Examination in Japan is done entirely independently of the U.S. or European or any foreign prosecution.
 The applicant is not currently obligated in Japan to report any prior art references uncovered in other countries.
-Therefore, it would be rather wise to try to obtain a maximum scope of the patent protection in Japan regardless of claims in other countries if a maximum scope of protection is desired in Japan.
+Therefore, it would be rather recommended to try to obtain a maximum scope of the patent protection in Japan regardless of claims in other countries if a maximum scope of protection is desired in Japan.

 How is the new matter determined?

-An amendment including matters beyond “the scope of features of the description, patent claim(s) or drawing(s) originally attached to the request”, in other words, an amendment including a new matter is not allowed (Patent Law Section 17-3(3)).
+An amendment including matters beyond “the scope of features of the description, patent claim(s) or drawing(s) originally attached to the request”, in other words, an amendment including new matter is not allowed (Patent Law Section 17-3(3)).

 Can amendments be challenged by third parties?
 How and when?